-Inuit are the Indigenous peoples of the Arctic.
+Inuit are Indigenous people of the Arctic.
 The word Inuit means "the people" in the Inuit language of Inuktut.
 The singular of Inuit is Inuk.

 - Inuit population and language